top of page

 Overview

-1) active monitoring of the Hart County School System, including issues related to financial management, construction projects, property tax usage, student achievement, and curriculum;
+1) active monitoring of the Hart County Charter Schools district, including issues related to financial management, construction projects, property tax usage, student achievement, and curriculum.

-2) active coordination with other community organizations and businesses within the Savannah River Basin in Georgia and South Carolina.
+2) ongoing coordination with other community organizations and businesses within the Savannah River Basin in Georgia and South Carolina.
 Participants include Federal, State, and local government officials from both states.
-Issues of interest include stabilizing lake levels, environmental concerns, recreation facilities, and economic development;
+Issues of interest include stabilizing lake levels, environmental concerns, recreation facilities, and economic development.

-3) active monitoring of the recent surge in annexations of County land to the City of Hartwell and the impact of developing rural properties with high-density projects; and
+3) monitoring annexations of County land to the City of Hartwell and the impact of developing rural properties with high-density projects.

-4) continue to monitor the Hart County Tax Assessor's Office to ensure that property assessments remain linked to actual sales values and changing market conditions.
+4) working with the Hart County Tax Assessors Office to ensure that property assessments remain linked to actual sales values and changing market conditions.

 Our Mission

-To establish a good working relationship with all our elected, hired or appointed officials.
+To establish and maintain good working relationships with our elected, hired and appointed officials.

-To ensure fair and equitable taxation for all Hart County, Georgia residents.
+To ensure fair and equitable taxation for all Hart County, Georgia property owners.

-To hold our Hart County Government Officials responsible to their citizens.
+To hold our government officials accountable to their constituents.

 Lake Harwell